Gainaboina-Madhu/Python/README.md

 # Mode - r:

- - means it follows 3 Techniques:
+ # - means it follows 3 Techniques:

-    - technique -1 :
+# - technique -1 :
-        - if the file is not available mode r is used to create the file and it add the data in that file -
+    - if the file is not available mode r is used to create the file and it is add the data in that file

+# - technique -2 :
+    - if the file is avialable mode r is used to over ride the data in the existing file